How to Download Images from URLs Using Python

 Vilius Dumcius

-The best tool to use for downloading images while scraping is the tool you’re most likely using already—Requests.
-It’s a powerful and widely-used Python library for making HTTP requests and handling responses.
+The best tool to use for downloading images while scraping is the one you’re most likely already using - Requests.
+It’s a powerful and widely used Python library for making HTTP requests and handling responses.

-While Requests excels at fetching data from web pages and APIs, it doesn’t directly handle images.
-But don’t worry—Python has built-in tools to handle these issues.
+While Requests excels at fetching data from web pages and APIs, it doesn’t directly handle image files.
+But don’t worry - Python has built-in tools to handle these issues.

-All you need to do to download an image with Requests is:
+All you need to do to download images with Requests is:

-Let’s say you want to download a book cover from Books to Scrape , a web scraping sandbox.
+Let’s say you want to download an image of a book cover from Books to Scrape , a web scraping sandbox.
 Here’s how you can do it.

 import requests

-Then, make a variable holding the URL of the image you want to download.
+Then, create a variable holding the image URL you want to download:

 url = 'https://books.toscrape.com/media/cache/2c/da/2cdad67c44b002e7ead0cc35693c0e8b.jpg'